Samoa Joe: Personal life

 Seanoa married his wife, Jessica, in 2007.
 He is close friends with fellow wrestlers CM Punk, Homicide, Christopher Daniels, AJ Styles, and Rob Van Dam.

 Seanoa is of Samoan descent; unlike many Samoan wrestlers, he is not part of the Anoaʻi family.

 Seanoa avidly trains in Brazilian jiu-jitsu, judo, and Muay Thai.
 He was often noted as a sparring partner for Team Punishment member Justin McCully, and was often in attendance in the locker room for Team Punishment fighters such as Tito Ortiz and Kendall Grove.

 Championships and accomplishments

-Samoa Joe has held the AEW World Championship...
+Samoa Joe has held the AEW World Championship twice...